 Cirencester is a market town in east Gloucestershire, England, 93 miles west-northwest of London.
 It is affectionately known as “The Capital of The Cotswolds“.

-Cirencester lies on the River Churn, a tributary of the River Thames, and is the largest town in the Cotswold District.
+Cirencester lies on the River Churn, a tributary of the River Thames.
+It also happens to be the largest town in the Cotswold District.
+The town dates back to before Roman times and celebrates its past in the local museum.

 There are many events that occur in the Roman town, this includes the annual festival of polo.

-Kitchenalia – An independent establishment located in the town that explores the history of cooking and all things culinary.
+An independent establishment located in the town that explores the history of cooking and also all things culinary.
+A fascinating topic for those interested in all things culinary.

 Cirencester Antiques Centre

 Located at 25 Market Place in the heart of the town is Cirencester Antiques Centre.
-This is described as an Aladdin’s cave of room after room packed with a vast range of Antiques, Collectables & Gift ideas.
-The centre is housed in a historic 16th-century timber-framed building located in the centre of town.
-The centre is home to over 80 antique dealers that trade in antique jewellery, ceramics, arts, watches, kitchenalia, coins and even vintage clothes.
+The centre is described as an Aladdin’s cave by visitors.
+There is room after room of packed with a vast range of Antiques, Collectables and also Gifts.
+The centre calls a historic 16th-century timber-framed building home, which is located in the centre of town.
+The centre is home to over 80 antique dealers, including some that trade in antique jewellery.
+This included sellers of ceramics, arts, watches, kitchenalia, coins as well as vintage clothes.